Research

 Depending on the project, there may be a particular content focus on rural areas and a particular methodological focus on the application of research synthesis and Data Science/Big Data methods.
 Moreover, in many of our projects, we also consider Cross-curricular competencies and characteristic adaptations.

 Throughout all of our research, we emphasize the co-creative participation of citizens and practitioners via Citizen Science and the disclosure of materials, approaches, and data through Open Science, publication via Open Access, and disclosure of contributions from multiple authors via the Contributor Roles Taxonomy (CRediT).
+Along the same lines, some of us (currently: Stephan Kröner) only act as reviewers for journal papers that will be made available open access, including full materials in a way that is sufficient to ensure reproducability (especially: not involving non-disclosure of item wording, e.g due to copyright issues).
 Moreover, starting with 2024, all our journal publications undergo a review regarding reproducibility by a member of our team that has not been involved in the publication of the paper.